alexwpratt/alexwpratt.github.io/quotes.md

+"Stop being patient and start asking yourself, how do I accomplish my 10 years plan in 6 months?
+You will probably fail but you will be lot further ahead of the person who simply accepted it was going to take 10 years." - Elon Musk

 "The single biggest problem with communication is the illusion that it has taken place." - George Bernard Shaw

 "It is better, I think, to grab at the stars than to sit flustered because you know you cannot reach them...
 At least he who reaches will get a good stretch, a good view, and perhaps even a low-hanging apple for his efforts." - R.A.
 Salvatore